ivanprejoles/ai-presenter/README.md

-# 🧠 File Presentor – AI-Powered Document Analyzer & Presenter
+# 🧠 AI Presenter – AI-Powered Document Analyzer & Presenter

-**File Presentor** is a Next.js 15 application that transforms your static documents into dynamic, presentation-ready content.
+**File Presenter** is a Next.js 15 application that transforms your static documents into dynamic, presentation-ready content.
 Upload a PDF, spreadsheet, or other file type — and let the app intelligently extract the core data, visualize it, and export it as a beautiful presentation.

 ---